By using this site, you agree to the Privacy Policy and Terms of Use.

 Key takeaways

-• Hospitals must immediately segregate affected stock and document clinical justification for any emergency use
+• Hospitals must immediately segregate affected stock according to manufacturer guidance (MHRA DSI/2026/002)

 Source: Kimal Procedure Packs containing recalled components: Namic Angiographic Syringe with the risk of syringe disconnection; Namic Manifolds with the risk of foreign particulates.
 Important guidance for use in emergency situations (DSI/2026/002), UK MHRA